o3de/o3de.org/content/docs/user-guide/programming/components/create-component.md

 To register a component, you must add a component descriptor in the constructor of your Gem's `AZ::Module` implementation.

-1. Find your Gem's `AZ::Module` class that was created when you created the Gem.
+1. Find your Gem's `AZ::Module` class.
 If you created the Gem from the default Gem template, look for the file in `<Gem>/Code/Source/MyGemModuleInterface.h`.

 1. Include your component's header in the class's implementation.